-You will start by installing the MLflow python package on your virtual environment using pip:
+Start by installing the MLflow python package in your virtual environment using pip:

 pip install mlflow

-Then, import MLflow to your python module using
+Then, you will import MLflow to our python module using

-You can set the MLflow server URI by adding the following line to your code:
+You can set the MLflow server URI by adding the following line to our code:

 Set the MLflow server URI using an environment variable